-You also have to worry about surcharges.
-You encounter these costs when you have an accident.
+You also have to worry about surcharges that occur after you have an accident.
 Surcharges are not part of the protection you receive when your car insurance carrier excuses your accident.
 Sometimes, surcharges can cost as much as $500.

-Another drawback concerns where the blame lies.
-Most accidents are not cut and dry.
-At the very least, the assessment of your fault is a small percentage.
+Additionally, most accidents are not cut and dry.
+There is a chance that you may be slightly at fault in an accident.
 This is certainly true when more than two cars collide.
 Each driver has a version of the situation.
-The police officer on the scene may write citations for all involved.
-This can affect your coverage.
+Blame can be attributed to all parties and this can affect your coverage.